ssitarek/CarPark/src/README2.md

 http://localhost:8080/carpark/hello
 ```

-I have added very simple car registration number validator - length of the string
+I have added very simple car registration number validator - in fact it is almost
-has to be lower than 15.
-More about car registration number can be found here:
+mock of the validator - the length of the string has to be lower than 15.
+More about car registration numbers over the world can be found here:
 ```
 https://www.zpp.pl/storage/files/2017-04//535bcf66c5a7d0ca1d1484fc95573c864140.pdf
 ```